 On commercial aircraft, maintenance procedures and standards are regulated in the U.S. by the Federal Aviation Administration ("FAA") and, in Canada, by Transport Canada.
-The FAA ensures that aircraft operating in the U.S. are airworthy and are maintained by certified repair stations and by duly qualified, skilled, and well-equipped workforce.
+The FAA and Transport Canada ensure that aircraft operating in the U.S. and Canada, respectively, are airworthy and are maintained by certified repair stations and by duly qualified, skilled, and well-equipped workforce.